 This cake is perfect for the Christmas season, Thanksgiving, or really any holiday.
 Hey, actually, you don’t even need to have a holiday to serve this cake.
 I’m pretty confident that any adult having a birthday would love this cake as the celebratory cake!

 If you’re looking for other holiday desserts…. or desserts in general, take a quick peek at my:

 - 1 cup raisins

-- 1 + cup Dark, amber or spiced rum (don't use a white rum)
+- 1 cup Dark, amber or spiced rum, (don't use a white rum), for soaking

 - 2 TABLESPOONS ginger powder

 - Begin a week before serving this cake.
 In a mason jar or container, mix the raisins with enough rum to cover them by about ½ inch or more.
 Leave a minimum of 4 - 5 days.
 The longer the better.

 - In a bowl, mix the flour, ginger powder, and sugar.
 Set aside for now.

 - In another bowl, combine the molasses, oil, candied ginger, minced ginger, ¼ c rum, and beaten eggs.

 - In a small bowl, combine the baking soda and hot water, very well.
 Add this mixture to the flour mixture, along with the molasses mixture.
 Fold in the soaked but drained raisins and mix together until well combined.